-Conditions of entry from 01 June 2020

-Types of flights to be allowed:

-- Private jets with passengers destined to authorized resort, yacht or residential facilities. - Chartered passengers' flights with passengers from low risk countries published by the Department of Health. - Chartered cargo flights that may carry passengers under permission (eg patients, returning Seychellois, students who completed their studies)

-Criteria for allowing entry into Seychelles

-- For the month of June, private flights carrying passengers who have been given approval will be permitted. - Chartered flights carrying passengers from approved countries may be permitted. - All passengers must have proof of a negative COVID-19 PCR test that is 48 hours or less prior to boarding the flight to Seychelles. - Aircraft/Airline are not to board any passengers or crew who are symptomatic of COVID-19. - Any passengers who arrives in Seychelles without this proof will be turned back on the same aircraft. - Exit screening must have been completed by all incoming passengers and crew - Entry screening will be done upon arrival starting with completion of the health check form, symptomatic check, temperature scanning.
-The passenger may be required to undergo a rapid antigen test. - All passengers must provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at Immigration on entry. - During the month of June, they are not to change accommodation during their stay and must not interact with the community apart from those at their place of residence - In order to minimize interaction between groups of clients arriving on different dates client groups should be segregated within the Establishment.
-The Establishments will be visited prior to re-opening to verify that this can be effected. - For 14 days after arrival the client will be monitored daily by the designated Health and Safety officers or focal person.
+Part of the US\$10 million loan secured an African Development Bank (AfDB) will be used for macro-economic stabilization 37,409 private sector workers provided with wage grants as support to private sector.
+Central Bank of Seychelles cut Monetary Policy Rate (MPR) to 3% from 4% to promote economic stability.
+On 25th June the Government secured US\$15 million loan from World Bank to support macro-economic stability.
+Latest Developments From Monday 4th May, the following measures lifted Restrictions on the movement of people.
+Religious services, including funeral services, will be able to resume following guidance from the Department of Health.
+All shops will be able to stay open until 8pm in the evening.
+The majority of services and businesses will be able to reopen.
+Construction companies can resume their work as per guidance issued by the Department of Health.
+From 11th May, All child-minding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and University of Seychelles, will reopen.
+From 18th May,All primary and secondary schools will reopen.
+From 1st June Conditions of entry from 01 June 2020 Types of flights to be allowed: Private jets with passengers destined to authorized resort, yacht or residential facilities.
+Chartered passengers' flights with passengers from low risk countries published by the Department of Health.
+Chartered cargo flights that may carry passengers under permission (eg patients, returning Seychellois, students who completed their studies) Criteria for allowing entry into Seychelles For the month of June, private flights carrying passengers who have been given approval will be permitted.
+Chartered flights carrying passengers from approved countries may be permitted.
+All passengers must have proof of a negative COVID-19 PCR test that is 48 hours or less prior to boarding the flight to Seychelles.
+Aircraft/Airline are not to board any passengers or crew who are symptomatic or passengers and the second sec Any passengers who arrives in Seychelles without this proof will be turned back on the same aircraft.
+Exit screening must have been completed by all incoming passengers and crew.
+Entry screening will be done upon arrival starting with completion of the health check form, symptomatic check, temperature scanning.
+The passenger may be required to undergo a rapid antigen test.
+All passengers must provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at Immigration on entry.
+During the month of June, they are not to change accommodation during their stay and must not interact with the community apart from those at their place or residence.
+In order to minimize interaction between groups of clients arriving on different dates client groups should be segregated within the Establishment.
+The